OpenVPN/openvpn-gui/README.rst

     If set to "1", the status window with the OpenVPN log output will not be shown while connecting.
 Warnings such as interactive service not started or multiple config files with same name are also suppressed.

-mfa_token
-    If set to "1", a separate field token field will be added to the authentication window.

 show_balloon
     0: Never show any connected balloon